It's a Long Story

-So you ate that edible, found out that THC can be present for up to a month, and you have a drug test coming up!
-This can cause some serious anxiety and you can't even turn to cannabis to help.
+So you ate that edible, found out that cannabis can be present for up to a month, and you have a drug test coming up!
+This can cause some serious anxiety and you can't even turn to your favorite plant to help.
 What do you do?

 The first step is to stop consuming cannabis immediately.
 The more time your body has to clear out THC the better and you definitely don't want to add fuel to the fire.
 Next, you want to start exercising which will allow your body to begin burning its fat stores and release the THC stored inside.
 Make sure to stay hydrated as well to keep the THC moving out of the body via urination.

-Any amount of THC and its metabolites found in edibles and cannabis, in general, can linger in the body for up to six weeks for heavy consumers.
+Any amount of THC and its metabolites found in edibles and other cannabis products, in general, can remain in your system for up to six weeks if you are a heavy consumer.
 The slow rate that edibles release THC into the body can cause more of it to accumulate into fat tissue.
-There are several natural options consumers can utilize to help clear THC out of their system if someone eats an edible and they need to be drug tested.
+There are several natural options consumers can utilize to help clear the cannabinoid out of their system if someone eats an edible and they need to be drug tested.

 We can't guarantee you will pass urinalysis, hair tests, saliva tests, or other drug test, nor can we definitively say how long THC will stay in your individual system.
-Each persons body is unique to them so each case will inevitably differ.
+Each person's body is unique to them so each case will inevitably differ.
 This information should be used as an informational guide to help you understand how long edibles will stay in your system.
 If you want the best full-spectrum CBD ingestible on the market, click here.
 Concerned about about THC staying in your system?
 Try out a broad-spectrum CBD product with no THC here.